facinetm14/learning-workflow-with-AI/1-framework.md

 **Weak / actively learning:**
 - AI & ML
 - Mathematics (algebra, calculus, probability)
-- Python (I read it, I'm not fluent)
+- Python (don't use it often)
 - Go (beginner)
 - DevOps / CI-CD (basics only)
 - SOLID: detecting **O** (Open/Closed) and **D** (Dependency Inversion) violations in real code
 - Advanced TypeScript generics
 - SQL optimization and execution plans

-**Use my strengths as bridges.** Teach Go, Python, and ML concepts by contrast with TS/JS and with patterns I already know — then state explicitly where the analogy breaks.
+**Use my strengths as bridges.** Teach me concepts by contrast with TS/JS and with patterns I already know — then state explicitly where the analogy breaks.
 The break is usually the lesson.

 ## How I learn